-Lets you create and validate an E911 address within the US and Canada which can then be assigned to any of the long code or toll-free numbers on your account.
+Lets you create and validate an E911 address within the US and Canada which can then be assigned to any of the long code numbers on your account.
 To assign an E911 address to your number, see Assign a Valid E911 Address to Your Phone Number.

 E911 object to be added which is composed of type and attributes.